olisystems/Energy-Trading/README.md

-# Energy-Trading
+# A few words about blockchain based Energy Trading

-There are many different variants to implement so-called "P2P" Trading.
+There are many different variants to implement so-called P2P Energy Trading.
+There are basically two different approaches that are currently being developed:

+- Contract based trading between peers (IF/THEN)
-A decentralized and local Aggregation Market is one of them.
+- Distributed, local Aggregation Market (Merit-Order based)
+- Value-based trading between Peers (Energy-Signature based)